- Staying at Tuscan farms overlooking stunning countryside

 - Absorbing the atmosphere of San Gimignano – a UNESCO World Heritage Site

 Arrival into Pisa airport and transfer to San Gimignano (transfer approx. 1.5 hours).
-You will have the rest of the day to explore the local area and get prepared for your first day of cycling.
+Depending on your arrival time and local arrangements we may arrange for your local representative to meet you either tonight or tomorrow morning to fit you to your rental bikes (if renting) and conduct your welcome meeting.
+Details will be confirmed for you ahead of your departure.
+After checking into your accommodation you will have the rest of the day to explore the local area and get prepared for your first day of cycling.

 - Meals: Breakfast